LA CUCARACHA OPERATIVES

 We have a back bedroom that we have not finished remodeling yet.
 It is used for my wife’s 2 pet Conures (noisy Parrot-like birds).
 Even with constant cleaning of spilled food on the floor, it is an ongoing process that draws roaches.
 Sometimes there are multiple incursions at once.

-My wife came up with the idea of installing the sticky pest strips that you find in any store and place on the floor where you expect them to hang out.
-The pads have some type of chemical that attracts the pests so that they are lured on to the surface.
-And they work!
+My wife came up with the idea of installing the sticky pest strips that you find in any store and place the flat pads on the floor where you expect the bugs to hang out.
+The white surface has some type of chemical that attracts the pests so that they are lured on to the top of it and wind up getting stuck until they expire.

 We have found that one strip has attracted and captured up to 10 cockroaches in one night.
-Since she is wary of spraying poison around the birds, this is even a safe solution.
-And this remedy defeats the Super-Bug conundrum, unless the next step would be for them to grow sticky-proof legs!
+Since she is wary of spraying poison around the birds, this is even a safe solution for her.
+On top of that, this type of remedy will defeat the Super-Bug conundrum unless the next evolutionary step would be for the gruesome cockroaches to grow sticky-proof stubs on the end of their creepy disease infested legs!
 Perish the thought!